VanessaSticher/usedpkgs/README.md

 # usedpgks
-This Stata ado-file creates a list with all packages used in the provided do-file(s).
+This Stata package creates a list with all packages used in the provided do-file(s).

 ## Installation